 Those with a car can take the just as scenic highway through Arthur’s Pass.
 The road workers will appreciate you using this road.
 In 1986, the original road took less than a year to build while battling the ever falling snow.
 Then in 1998, work on the Otira Viaduct took two years.
 Workers fought through the elements to get the job done, with one fatality.

 Mountain biking in Arthur’s Pass means traversing through some incredible mountainous scenery while taking on some challenges.
 Serious bikers should head for the Poulter Valley Track.
 Bike access is just between the Mt White Road and the Trust/Poulter Hut.
 The 13km journey is along a 4-wheel-drive (4WD) track and across river terraces.
 The difficulty ranges from grade 2 to grade 3.

 For an easy peddle, just take the Mt White Road along tussock lands and the Waimakariri River.

 Mountain biking is only permitted on formed roads and unsealed (gravel) roads within the national park.
 Plus, don’t be surprised if a kea parrot starts pecking at your bike into dismantlement.

-The ski field
+The ski field in Arthur’s Pass